 Make sure you know your tenant lease inside and out.
 Leases typically have an insurance and/or liability section that spells out who is responsible for what in terms of the premises and damages.
 Some also include indemnification language that states how either party may recover from the other.

 While it’s hard to enforce a mandate requiring renter’s insurance for residential tenants, you can make this a requirement for commercial tenants.
-A commercial rental policy will cover businesses for property they use or store in the space they rent from you.
+Typically, a commercial rental policy will cover businesses for property they use or store in the space they rent from you.

 In the event of a fire or water loss, do not touch any debris or remove any items from the premises.
 If you bring in contractors to consult on repairs, instruct them to do the same.
 Since these items may need to be inspected later for insurance reasons, it’s essential they remain intact.